Information and guidance relating to transportation, health and safety, childcare, attendance management, services for children in care and catering.

 Derbyshire's Virtual School aims to enhance the life opportunities for children in care by supporting their education and enabling them to achieve the best they can.

-Guidance and legislation on the Equality Act 2010.
+Guidance and legislation on the Equality Act 2010 for England, Scotland and Wales.

 Information for schools on pupil entitlements to home to school transport.